ENRC bidders hold 94.5 percent of shares, extend offer

-LONDON, Aug 29 (Reuters) - The founders of Kazakh miner ENRC , bidding to buy out minority shareholders, said on Thursday that a majority of small investors had taken up the offer, taking acceptances to 94.5 percent and all but guaranteeing success.
+LONDON (Reuters) - The founders of Kazakh miner ENRC ENRC.L, bidding to buy out minority shareholders, said on Thursday that a majority of small investors had taken up the offer, taking acceptances to 94.5 percent and all but guaranteeing success.

-The trio of billionaire founders, working with the Kazakh government, already has the support of ENRC’s largest shareholder, rival Kazakhmys, after a shareholder vote earlier this month.
-But it said after the first deadline for acceptances on Aug.
-28 that small shareholders, accounting for 14.6 percent of stock, had also taken up the offer.
+The trio of billionaire founders, working with the Kazakh government, already has the support of ENRC’s largest shareholder, rival Kazakhmys (KAZ.L), after a shareholder vote earlier this month.
+But it said after the first deadline for acceptances on August 28 that small shareholders, accounting for 14.6 percent of stock, had also taken up the offer.

 Including a 26-percent stake held by Kazakhmys and almost 54 percent held by the government of Kazakhstan and the founders themselves, that takes acceptances to 94.5 percent.